Person calculating the cost of medical travel insurance for surgery abroad

 Patients often compare medical travel insurance to cheap travel policies and wonder why the premium is higher.
 The comparison is misleading because the two products cover fundamentally different risks.

 Standard travel insurance explicitly excludes complications from elective or cosmetic procedures.
 If you file a claim for a complication from your planned surgery, it will be denied.
-Standard travel insurance is priced for trip cancellations, lost luggage, and unrelated emergencies — not surgical risks.
+Standard travel insurance is priced for trip cancellations, lost luggage, and unrelated emergencies, not surgical risks.
 It is essentially useless for the primary risk you face as a medical tourist.

-When you compare the plan premium against the potential complication costs it helps protect against, the value proposition is very different from comparing it to a basic travel policy that does not cover procedure complications at all.
+When you compare a plan premium against the potential complication costs it helps protect against, the value proposition is very different from comparing it to a basic travel policy that does not cover procedure complications at all.

 What If I’m Traveling With a Companion?